 I've been hooked since THE LOST CONTINENT.
-A SHORT HISTORY OF NEARLY EVERYTHING is my favourite book (i've read it four times and will very likely read it four more times before becoming one with the universe it so vividly describes.)
-THE THUNDERBOLT KID's description of the swimming pool dive made me laugh so hard i cried.
-NOTES FROM A BIG COUNTRY is a fascinating snapshot of the USA in the 1990s. he's the only writer whose books i buy in hardback because i can't wait to read them.
+A SHORT HISTORY OF NEARLY EVERYTHING is my favourite book (I've read it four times and will very likely read it four more times before becoming one with the universe it so vividly describes.)
+THE THUNDERBOLT KID's description of a swimming pool dive made me laugh so hard I cried.
+NOTES FROM A BIG COUNTRY is a fascinating snapshot of the USA in the 1990s.
+He's the only writer whose books I buy in hardback because I can't wait to read them.

-When I picked up SALEM'S LOT in 1979, i started buying everything he wrote.
-I kept on buying all the way up to CELL and FROM A BUICK 8., when It seemed like SK had run out of steam.
-Then along came UNDER THE DOME, JOYLAND and 11.22.63, one after the other (not to mention the short story 1408, which had me looking over my shoulder in daylight - something written stories rarely do.) so now I'm back to buying everything he writes again - except for THE DARK TOWER.
+After I read SALEM'S LOT in 1979, I started buying everything he wrote.
+I kept on buying all the way up to CELL and FROM A BUICK 8, when it seemed like SK had run out of steam.
+Then along came UNDER THE DOME, JOYLAND and 11.22.63, one after the other (not to mention the short story 1408, which had me looking over my shoulder in daylight - something written stories rarely do.)
+So now I'm back to buying everything he writes again - except for THE DARK TOWER.
 I've just never managed to get around to those.
 At the rate he writes, I probably never will.